 Earthquake Hits Puerto Rico And Collapses Punta Ventana — A Landmark Coastal Arch

-A 5.8 magnitude earthquake rattled the city of Guayanilla and nearby areas in southern Puerto Rico Monday morning, shoving brick houses off their foundations, knocking over walls and collapsing a local landmark: Punta Ventana, a natural rock archway that the ocean's waves had carved over centuries.
+A 5.8 magnitude earthquake rattled the city of Guayanilla and nearby areas in southern Puerto Rico on Monday morning, shoving brick houses off their foundations, knocking over walls and collapsing a local landmark: Punta Ventana, a natural rock archway that the ocean's waves had carved over centuries.

 "Today our icon remains in the memory of all," Guayanilla press official Glidden López Torres said on Facebook.